 The islands of Bai Tu Long forms winding waterways flanked by greenery

-Bai Tu Long Bay is only in its infancy as a tourist destination, but it is growing in popularity each year, especially with those seeking an authentic travel experience, away from the crowds.
+Bai Tu Long Bay is only in its infancy as a tourist destination, but is growing in popularity each year, especially with those seeking an authentic travel experience, away from the crowds.
 The quiet waters of Bai Tu Long Bay feature the stunning karst formations, fascinating caves and traditional floating villages synonymous with the area.

 Much like Ha Long Bay, Bai Tu Long Bay can get a little cold during the winter months, especially from December to February.
-It can also experience storms and typhoons during the summer, from August to October which may result in the cancellation of some trips.
+It can also experience storms and typhoons during the summer from August to October which may result in the cancellation of some trips.
 The summer sees hot and humid weather while the winter is cool and mostly dry with some fog.